William Bundy: Career

 After finishing law school in 1947, Bundy joined the Washington-based law firm of Covington and Burling.
 While there, he contributed to Alger Hiss's defense fund in the Hiss-Chambers Case.
 In 1953, Senator Joseph McCarthy cited his $400 contribution.
 Bundy explained that Donald Hiss, Alger's brother, worked with him at Covington & Burling.
-Allen Dulles and Vice President Richard M. Nixon defended him, and the matter dropped.
+Allen Dulles and Vice President Richard M. Nixon defended him, and the matter was dropped.
 (Bundy's father, Harvey Hollister Bundy, Sr., served as chairman of the board at Carnegie from 1953 to 1958, not long after Hiss served as president from 1946 to 1949.)

 In the early 1950s, Bundy was recruited for the Central Intelligence Agency, serving as an analyst and as chief of staff for the Office of National Estimates.
 In 1960, Bundy took a leave of absence from the CIA to serve as staff director for Eisenhower's Commission on National Goals.
-During the Kennedy years, he was deputy to Assistant Secretary for International Security Affairs Paul Nitze and worked also for the Secretary of the Navy.
+During the Kennedy years, he was deputy to Assistant Secretary of Defense for International Security Affairs Paul Nitze (becoming Assistant Secretary in November 1963).
+He also worked for the Secretary of the Navy.
 During much of the LBJ era, he was Assistant Secretary of State for East Asian and Pacific affairs.

 He continued to serve as an advisor on Vietnam following the election of President Richard M. Nixon, but resigned from government in 1969.
 Bundy moved to academia, teaching at Massachusetts Institute of Technology (MIT).
 In 1972 he moved to Princeton University, where he served as a professor for the rest of his life.
 He edited the influential journal, Foreign Affairs, of the Council on Foreign Relations from 1972 to 1984, also serving as a member of the Council.
 He declined an offer by the Council's chairman, David Rockefeller, to be the Council's president.

 His brother, McGeorge Bundy (1919–1996), also attended Yale and was a member of Skull and Bones.
 After being involved in intelligence and the Council on Foreign Relations, he served from 1961 to 1966 as the National Security Advisor to both the Kennedy and Johnson administrations.

 Bill Bundy was somewhat to the left of his brother politically, and was a spirited opponent of Joseph McCarthy.
 He was also considered one of the administration's more dovish members on Vietnam, and was an advisor to three presidents.
 In 1989 he acknowledged the complexity of the presidents' decisionmaking, saying, "In a nutshell, my present feeling is that it was a tragedy waiting to happen, but one made much worse by countless errors along the way, in many of which I had a part."

 Bundy was Honorary American Secretary General of the Bilderberg Meetings from 1975 to 1980.

 Bundy's most noted work is A Tangled Web: The Making of Foreign Policy in the Nixon Presidency (1998).
 His papers are held by the Seeley G. Mudd Library at Princeton University.